Too Far to Walk – A Church Planted in Cameroon

 This radical change in Élalé is an illustration of what AGWM Africa missionaries work for: “A healthy church within walking distance of every African.”

-“It’s so good to be reminded of what planting a healthy church really looks like,” says Ness.
-“All these different pieces have helped establish a healthy church.
+“It’s good to be reminded of what planting a healthy church looks like,” says Ness.
+“All these people and ministries have helped establish a healthy church.
 And yet, you can also point back to one woman who prayed for a church.”

 By Alex Goodrich